-(2) Our \$1.25 billion revolving credit facility matures on April 5, 2027 plus two six-month extensions, at our option.
-As of December 31, 2022, there was no balance outstanding under this credit facility.
+(3) Our \$1.25 billion revolving credit facility matures on April 5, 2027 plus two six-month extensions, at our option to April 5, 2028.
+As of December 31, 2023, there was no balance outstanding under this credit facility.

-(3) The total debt maturities differ from the total reported on the consolidated balance sheet due to the unamortized net debt issuance costs and premium/discount on mortgage loans, notes payable, and senior notes as of December 31, 2022.
+(4) The total debt maturities differ from the total reported on the consolidated balance sheet due to the unamortized net debt issuance costs and premium/discount on mortgage loans, notes payable, and senior notes as of December 31, 2023.

-3. Level 3 Inputs-prices or valuation techniques that require inputs that are both significant to the fair value measurement and unobservable
+- 2. Level 2 Inputs-observable inputs other than quoted prices in active markets for identical assets and liabilities - 3.
+Level 3 Inputs-prices or valuation techniques that require inputs that are both significant to the fair value measurement and unobservable